 Preparation time: 15 minutes

-Refrigeration time: I put this in the fridge to set over night.
-But it can be in there for as long as it needs to set.
+Refrigeration time: Once made, I put the Easter Rocky Road in the fridge to set overnight.
+But the Easter Rocky Road only needs to be in the refrigerator for as long as it takes to set.

-Makes: 9 squares of Easter Rocky Road (this is using a 8″ square baking tray).
+Makes: 9 squares of Easter Rocky Road (this is using an 8″ square baking tray).

-75g of mini-marshmallows/ large marshmallows cut into quarters
+75g of mini-marshmallows or large marshmallows cut into quarters

 100g of crushed plain digestive biscuits

-1. Line a 8″ square baking tray with grease proof paper (or you can use a larger baking tray if you would like).
+1. Line an 8″ square baking tray with greaseproof paper.
+Or you can use a larger baking tray if you would like.

-4. Add the crushed digestive biscuits to the bowl of Easter chocolate goodness and stir once again.
+4. Add the crushed digestive biscuits to the bowl of Easter eggs and marshmallow mixture and stir once again.

-5. Break up the bar of Galaxy chocolate and place in a heat-proof bowl with the second bag of Galaxy golden eggs.
-Place this bowl over a saucepan of barely simmering water (do not let the base of the bowl touch the water) and allow to melt.
-I always melt my chocolate in a steamer.
+5. Then break up the bars of good quality chocolate (or leftover Easter eggs) and place in a heat-proof bowl.
+Add the cubes of unsalted butter to this bowl.
+Then place this bowl over a saucepan of barely simmering water (do not let the base of the bowl touch the water) and allow to melt.
+I always melt my chocolate above a steamer.
 It takes a little longer but the end result is brilliant.

-6. Pour the melted chocolate onto the digestive biscuits, marshmallows etc. Stir thoroughly so that all the eggs, smarties, sultanas, marshmallows and digestive biscuits are evenly coated in chocolate.
+6. Pour the melted chocolate and butter mixture onto the digestive biscuits, marshmallows etc. Stir thoroughly so that all the Cadbury’s Mini Eggs, marshmallows, digestive biscuits and sprinkles are evenly coated in the chocolate.